Melinda Sullivan

 Melinda Sullivan (born September 30, 1987) is an American dancer, choreographer and actress.
-She is known for her work on the U.S. version of So You Think You Can Dance, where she was a finalist in the television series' seventh season, and as the 2012 winner of the Capezio A.C.E.
+She is known for her work on the U.S. version of So You Think You Can Dance, where she was a contestant in the television series' seventh season, and as the 2012 winner of the Capezio A.C.E.
 Award.
 That entry, "Gone", debuted in expanded form in New York in August 2013.
+In 2021, she began a collaboration with jazz pianist Larry Goldings.

 Background, career

 Born in East Meadow, New York, and raised in Thousand Oaks, California, Sullivan began tap dancing at a studio at age four, turning professional at age 14.
 "As a young girl, I found the freedom to be loud.
 To be brash.
 To be different than my family.
 Tap dancing allows me to express my artistic side, my creative side, my funny side, my rebellious side."
 Her mentors included Jason Samuels Smith and Chloe Arnold.
 As a high school senior, she won a role in the Cats 25th anniversary touring company, followed by the inaugural national tour of High School Musical on Stage!.

 In 2009, she played Zoe Finn in the American soap opera As the World Turns.
-The following year, she finished 9th place in the seventh season of the U.S. version of So You Think You Can Dance; it was the furthest any tap dancer had gone on the show until fellow tap contestant Aaron Turner finally topped her record in Season 10.
+The following year, she was the third contestant to be sent home in the seventh season of the U.S. version of So You Think You Can Dance; it was the furthest any tap contestant had gone on the show until fellow tap contestant Aaron Turner finally topped her record in Season 10.
 In 2011, Sullivan toured with Jason Samuels Smith's A.C.G.I. troupe, which blended an improvisational style with traditional dance choreography.
 In 2016, she danced in the film La La Lands opening number, "Another Day of Sun", which was shot at the interchange of the Interstate 105 and 110 freeways.

 In December 2017, she was one of a quartet of female dancers in Michelle Dorrance's Until the Real Thing Comes Along (a letter to ourselves), which debuted at New York's Joyce Theater.
 New York Times dance critic Gia Kourlas called Dorrance's collaborators—Sullivan, Jillian Meyers, and Josette Wiggan-Freund—"three singular and rhythmically brilliant dancers who are part of the traditional tap scene, but who also live in the commercial world."